dyne/sud/README.md

 1. install `gcc` or another C compiler
 2. install `dub` the D package registry and a D compiler
-3. make sure the `literate` git submodule is updated and built
+3. make sure the `literate` git submodule is updated
+4. make -C literate to build the documentation tool
+5. type `make` to build sud
+6. type `sudo make install` to install sud with suid

-4. type `make` or read the `Makefile` for other targets
+Tead the [Makefile](Makefile) for other supported build targets.

 All the above should be possible on any operating system, if you don't know why is most likely because you don't know well enough the system